Ross Leaders Academy

 Empathy

 Effective leadership and relationship-building require empathy.
-This session will touch on the benefits of expanding your empathetic self and provide methods to do so while increasing your ability to shift perspectives.
+This session will highlight the benefits of expanding your empathetic capacity and offer practical methods to do so, while also enhancing your ability to shift perspectives.

 Inclusive Leadership